-Results 1–10 of 27 for "Psychology Topic"X related to "Get Involved in Advocacy" Refine Your Search Refine Your Search TopicTherapy (7)Human rights (4)Stress (4)Teens (4)Disability (3) 30 more... [+] Emotional health (3)Ethics (3)Aging (2)Alzheimer's (2)Children (2)Sleep (2)Violence (2)Addictions (1)ADHD (1)Anger (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Hate crimes (1)Health disparities (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Military (1)Natural disasters (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Sexuality (1)Socioeconomic status (1)Sport & exercise (1)Testing issues (1)Trauma (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 27 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)2.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
-Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 3.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 4.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+Results 1–10 of 27 for "Psychology Topic"X related to "Get Involved in Advocacy" Refine Your Search Refine Your Search TopicStress (5)Therapy (5)Disability (3)Human rights (3)Violence (3) 28 more... [+] Aging (2)Alzheimer's (2)Children (2)Emotional health (2)Teens (2)Women & men (2)Addictions (1)ADHD (1)Anxiety (1)Autism (1)Bullying (1)Death & dying (1)Depression (1)Ethics (1)Hate crimes (1)Health disparities (1)Intelligence (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Military (1)Natural disasters (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Socioeconomic status (1)Sport & exercise (1)Testing issues (1)Trauma (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 27 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 2.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)3.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 4.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 5.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
-Psychology Topic 5.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 6.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 7.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
-Learn more about APA research and where to get help.Psychology Topic 8.Women & MenMen and women are basically alike when it comes to personality, thinking ability and leadership.
-The differences in these aspects that do exist may reflect social expectations, not biology.Psychology Topic 9.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic 10.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic Previous 1 2 3 ...
+Psychology Topic 6.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 7.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+Learn more about APA research and where to get help.Psychology Topic 8.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 9.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 10.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Psychology Topic"X related to "Get Involved in Advocacy"